 - André Cheradame particularly characterized this method and its results (L’Europe et la question d’Autriche.
 Paris.
 1901. p.X): “These alterations of the truth, systematically continued over the years, produce extraordinary results.” ↩︎

 - Tran. note: Mass riot of multiple thousands over several days, stoning and attacking Serb businesses and houses in Zagreb.
-Pacified after the military was brought in and mobile court martials established.
+Pacified after the military was brought in and mobile court martial were established.
 103 convicted out of approximately 20 000 rioters. ↩︎